typelevel/typelevel.github.com/posts/2018-08-25-http4s-error-handling-mtl.md

 ### Next level MTL: Optics

-I heard sometime ago about `Classy Optics` (Lenses, Prisms, etc) when I was learning `Haskell` and watched [this amazing talk](https://www.youtube.com/watch?v=GZPup5Iuaqw) by George Wilson but I never got to use this concept in Scala until now!
+I heard sometime ago about Classy Optics (Lenses, Prisms, etc) when I was learning Haskell and watched [this amazing talk](https://www.youtube.com/watch?v=GZPup5Iuaqw) by George Wilson but I never got to use this concept in Scala until now!

-Well first, let me give you a quick definition of `Lenses` and `Prisms`.
+Well first, let me give you a quick definition of `Lens`es and `Prism`s.
 In a few words we can define:

 - `Lenses` as getters and setters that compose making the accessing of nested data structure's fields quite easy.
 - `Prisms` as first-class pattern matching that let us access branches of an ADT and that also compose.

-And the idea of `Classy Optics` is to "associate each type a typeclass full of optics for that type".
+And `Classy Optics` as the idea of "associate with each type a typeclass full of optics for that type".

 ***So what am I talking about and how can these concepts help us solving the http error handling problem?***